-In IaaS environments, servers and storage are the only responsibility CSPs have.
+- IaaS environment - servers and storage are the only responsibilities CSPs have

-Moving to PaaS environment, the responsibility of the CSPs covers more areas, such as operating systems, virtualization, data and securing runtime.
+- PaaS environment - the CSPs cover more areas, such as operating systems, virtualization, data, and securing runtime

-In a SaaS environment, responsibility extends further, to application and middleware security.
+- SaaS environment - their responsibility extends further to application and middleware security

-To increase the security provided by the CSPs, clients can implement additional cybersecurity mechanisms.
+To increase the security the CSPs provide, clients can implement additional cybersecurity mechanisms.

-In IaaS environments, these might include virtualization, application, data, middleware, operating systems, runtime security and more.
+- IaaS environment - these might include virtualization, application, data, middleware, operating systems, runtime security, and more

 To add your own security tools to the cloud architecture, for example, your IT team can apply virtual network security measures.
 This will allow you to handle specific policy settings and security configurations.